natster101s/Minerva-Neue-2.0/README.md

 **Version 4.1:** UI tweaks to light theme for better performance, sidebar UI expanded to other information panels, and preparation for iOS 15 and macOS Monterey with meta tag theme-color.

+**Version 4.1.1:** A couple of bug fixes, including changes to search and the theme colour made on Wikipedia's end that are now fixed.

 *Please note that versions prior to 3.2 are not documented on this git*

 ## Bugs and Fixes